Last updated on July 21, 2021

 Courses, specializations, and certificates start at $39.
 Coursera Plus is an annual subscription for $399.
 MasterTrack programs begin at $2,000 with the option to pay in installments.
-Degrees start at $15,000 with the opportunity to pay in installments.
+Degrees start at $10,000 with the opportunity to pay in installments.
 Financial aid and scholarships are available for some courses and programs.

 Coursera Affiliate Program

 Coursera pays a high commission rate of up to 45 percent.
-It has a baseline commission of 20 percent, which is much better than many other education affiliate programs.
-For example, Udemy pays 15 percent, while edX pays 12 percent.
+It has a baseline commission of 10 percent, which is much better than many other education affiliate programs.
 Regarding sales attribution, the credit will be given to the publisher with the last qualified click before the purchase.

 The program has a 30-day cookie.
 Thirty-day cookies are standard in the affiliate marketing industry.
 However, 60 or more days would be more advantageous.

-There are over 700 advertising text links and banners, which come in different shapes and sizes.
-Coursera has you covered with an assortment of advertising materials for every core subject and popular course.
+There are hundreds of advertising text links and banners, coming in different shapes and sizes.
+Coursera has you covered with an assortment of marketing materials for popular courses and categories.

 Deep linking is available, and it’s how an affiliate creates a link to a specific page on the merchant’s site.
-For example, instead of using a generic homepage affiliate link, I can link to an article that relates to your content to increase relevance and conversion rates.
+Instead of using a standard homepage affiliate link, you can link to an article or product that relates to your content to increase relevance and conversion rates.
 Many e-learning merchants allow deep linking due to the number of courses available.

 There’s a full-time affiliate marketing manager.
 When a merchant has the staff to support publishers, it quickens processes and shows commitment.
-You can contact Coursera’s affiliate team through the affiliate network.
+You can contact Coursera’s affiliate team through Rakuten Advertising.

-Reporting is good.
-Rakuten LinkShare offers satisfactory reporting capabilities to monitor your activities, including clicks, impressions, sales, and commissions.
+Reporting is satisfactory.
+Rakuten LinkShare offers adequate reporting capabilities to monitor your activities, including clicks, impressions, sales, and commissions.

 Imagine waking up to a 45 percent commission on a purchase of a $20,000 degree.
-Well, don’t bother because degrees and MasterTrack certificates are ineligible for sales commissions.
-Unfortunately, Coursera limits qualified transactions to courses and specializations.
+Well, don’t bother because degrees and MasterTrack certificates aren’t eligible for sales commissions.
+Unfortunately, Coursera limits qualified transactions to courses, specializations, professional certificates, and Coursera Plus.
 Naturally, it would be more beneficial if every item on its site was eligible for sales commissions.

 Can you make $1,000 a month as a Coursera affiliate?
 You can and more.
-Coursera is a reputable company that has partnerships with leading schools and innovative corporations.
-It pays high commission rates alongside an adequate 30-day conversion period.
+Coursera is a reputable company with content partnerships from leading schools and innovative companies.
+It pays high commission rates alongside a standard 30-day cookie duration.
 Given that online courses are self-explanatory, customers can quickly wrap their heads around Coursera’s offerings.
 That increases the chances of generating regular commissions.

 Where should Coursera rank in your marketing activities?
 It should be a mid to high priority.
 Online learning is a growing sector with Coursera at the forefront.
 Its only direct competitor is edX, which it trumps by a landslide.
-I enjoy taking free and paid courses on the platform, for example, the Introduction to Marketing class offered by the Wharton School.
-Therefore, I recommend joining Coursera’s affiliate program.
+I enjoy taking free and paid courses on the platform, for example, an Introduction to Marketing and Search Engine Optimization.